 Here are some examples:

-Customer: I just need to rant and want to share my experience at XYZ Property.
+Customer #1: I just need to rant about my experience at XYZ Property.
 Hey, wait a minute, social media will listen!

-Property Manager Solution: Dot your I’s, cross your T’s, and manage your properties according to Hoyle!
-Drop the fear of social media by doing your job!
+Property Manager Solution #1: Dot your I’s, cross your T’s, and drop the fear of receiving negative reviews on social media by doing your job to the best of your ability.

-Customer: I just want to rave about this awesome customer service I received because I cannot believe how nice these folks were and how quickly they delivered on their promise.
-I have to tell all of my followers on social media.
-They will listen!
+Customer #2: I just want to rave about this awesome customer service I received because I cannot believe how nice these folks were and how quickly they delivered on their promise.
+I have to tell all of my followers on social media!

-Property Manager Solution: Rock your customer service to make things go right with your properties!
+Property Manager Solution #2: Rock your customer service to make things go right with your properties!
 Deliver quality service and dynamic leasing experiences that make people want to talk about your properties.
 Again, drop the fear of social media.

-Property Manager Solution: Look for everything good you and your team does for your clients.
+Property Manager Solution #3: Look for everything good that you and your team do for your clients.
 Encourage your team to educate your customers on how to tell the world about it.
 Reward your team and customers by offering incentives for those who post on Yelp, Facebook, or Twitter about you.

 Tips for Using Social Media to Your Advantage